 (B) The contract shall be awarded by the director of administrative services and the contractor shall comply with all aspects of the bid contract as awarded.
 A contractor may subcontract testing or other services with a person or business, in accordance with the terms of the contract, provided the contractor and subcontractor comply with the contract and this chapter, as applicable.

-(3) The amount of time a vehicle must wait within the confines of the queuing area shall not exceed a daily average of fifteen minutes;
+(3) The amount of time a vehicle must wait within the confines of the queuing area shall not exceed a daily average of fifteen minutes.

 (E) The contractor shall not refer vehicle owners to any particular vehicle repair service provider.

 (F) The contractor shall provide emission inspection data analyses and furnish to the director summary reports on a weekly, monthly, quarterly, and yearly basis and special reports as requested by the director to carry out the requirements of section 3704.14 of the Revised Code.